Paris Métro: Fulgence Bienvenüe project

-won the contract; this company was then immediately reorganized as the Compagnie du Chemin de Fer Métropolitain.
+won the contract; this company was then immediately reorganised as the Compagnie du chemin de fer métropolitain.

 Construction began in November 1898.
 The first line, Porte Maillot–Porte de Vincennes, was inaugurated on 19 July 1900 during the Paris World's Fair.
 Entrances to stations were designed in Art Nouveau style by Hector Guimard.
 Eighty-six of his entrances are still in existence.

 Bienvenüe's project consisted of 10 lines, which correspond to current Lines 1 to 9.
 Construction was so intense that by 1920, despite a few changes from schedule, most lines had been completed.
 The shield method of construction was rejected in favor of the cut-and-cover method in order to speed up work.
 Bienvenüe, a highly regarded engineer, designed a special procedure of building the tunnels to allow the swift repaving of roads, and is credited with a largely swift and relatively uneventful construction through the difficult and heterogeneous soils and rocks.

 Line 1 and Line 4 were conceived as central east–west and north–south lines.
 Two lines, ligne 2 Nord (Line 2 North) and ligne 2 Sud (Line 2 South), were also planned but Line 2 South was merged with Line 5 in 1906.
 Line 3 was an additional east–west line to the north of line 1 and line 5 an additional north to south line to the east of Line 4.
 Line 6 would run from Nation to Place d'Italie.
 Lines 7, 8 and 9 would connect commercial and office districts around the Opéra to residential areas in the north-east and the south-west.
 Bienvenüe also planned a circular line, the ligne circulaire intérieure, to connect the six mainline stations.
 A section opened in 1923 between Invalides and the Boulevard Saint-Germain before the plan was abandoned.